-The Teacher Statute increased the political power of the union to challenge government policy, but Mizala and Schneider believe it was a crucial first step in paving the way for future reforms.
+The 1990 Teacher Statute increased the political power of the union to challenge government policy, but Mizala and Schneider believe it was also a crucial first step in paving the way for future reforms.
 The negotiations and important government compromises over the Teachers Statute sent a strong signal to teachers that the new democratic government could be trusted.
 The reestablishment of centralized wage negotiations also created a regular forum for negotiating not only salaries but also teacher career issues and incentives more generally.
 Finally, restoration of civil service status required teachers, like other public sector workers, to have performance reviews at regular intervals.
-Agreement over the Teacher Statute, plus the significant annual increases in real teacher salaries triggered from 1991 onward created a political platform of collaboration between the government and the teachers union upon which further reforms could build.40
+Agreement over the Teacher Statute, plus the significant annual increases in real teacher salaries triggered from 1991 onward, has created a political platform of collaboration between the government and the teachers' union upon which further reforms can build.12

-It is significant that the first major reform introduced was a national student assessment system, SIMCE, in 1994.
-Chile also quickly joined all of the major international and regional assessments, including TIMMS, LLERCE, SERCE, and PISA to benchmark its education performance internationally.
-Data on student and school performance and international comparisons have been used consistently by the Chilean government to make the case for reform.
+It is significant that the first major reform introduced was a national student assessment system, Sistema de Medición de la Calidad de la Educación (SIMCE), in 1994.
+Chile also quickly joined all of the major international and regional assessments, including Trends in International Mathematics and Science Study (TIMMS), Latin American Laboratory for Assessment of the Quality of Education (LLECE), Second Regional Comparative and Explanatory Study (SERCE), and PISA to benchmark its education performance internationally.
+The Chilean government has consistently used data on student and school performance and international comparisons to make the case for reform.

 Another political strategy that the Chilean government has used consistently and effectively is the establishment of high-level national commissions for the development of reform proposals.
-The first of these, the 1995 Commission on the Modernization of Chilean Education (known as the Brunner Commission, after its chair, Jose-Joaquin Brunner) was able to unite all key stakeholders behind a strong call for education reform and a number of specific recommendations, including performance incentives.
-Similarly, in the early 2000s, in order to develop Chile's standards for teachers, the Marco de la Buena Enseñanza, the Ministry established a joint commission with the teachers' union, which worked for four years on the proposals.
+The first of these, the 1995 Commission on the Modernization of Chilean Education (known as the Brunner Commission, after its chair, Jose-Joaquin Brunner), was able to unite all key stakeholders behind a strong call for education reform and a number of specific recommendations, including performance incentives.
+Similarly, in the early 2000s, in order to develop Chile's standards for teachers (eventually called the Marco de la Buena Enseñanza), the ministry established a joint commission with the teachers' union, which worked for four years on the proposal.